LucasDeBiasio/CMPT353-Proj/README.md

 ## How to run the program

+All script used below can be found in `/scripts` directory and all plots/figures can be found in `/plots` directory

 1) Getting and Cleaning the data
-- Run the `satisfaction-clean.ipynb` notebook in the `/scripts` directory to clean the satisfaction data.
-This takes the `satisfaction-data-raw.csv` file from the `data/satisfaction-data` directory and returns to the same directory a file named `satisfaction-data-clean.csv` which is used for the analysis.
+- Run the `satisfaction-clean.ipynb` notebook to clean the satisfaction data.
+This notebook takes the `satisfaction-data-raw.csv` file from the `data/satisfaction-data` directory and returns to the same directory a file named `satisfaction-data-clean.csv` which is used for analysis.
-- Run the `income-clean.ipynb` notebook in the `/scripts` directory to clean the income data.
-This takes the `income-raw.csv` file from the `data/income-data` directory and returns to the same directory a file named `income-clean.csv` which is used for the analysis.
+- Run the `income-clean.ipynb` notebook to clean the income data.
+This notebook takes the `income-raw.csv` file from the `data/income-data` directory and returns to the same directory a file named `income-clean.csv` which is used for analysis.
-- Something about get-reddit-data
+- Reddit data is gathered and filtered using `get-reddit-data-spark.py` spark Python script.
+This script needs to be run in SFU compute cluster, this data produced by this script is not available in this repository since it too big.
+Instead, we have provided a filtered and cleaned Reddit data available in `/data/reddit-data` directory.

 2) Analysis
-- Run the `satisfaction-categorical-analysis.ipynb` notebook in the `/scripts` directory.
-This performs the initial analysis of the satisfaction data itself, and checks if there is a correlation between province and life satisfaction.
-It also outputs the plot `life-satisfaction-rating.png` which is found in the `/plots` directory.
+- Run the `satisfaction-categorical-analysis.ipynb` notebook to perform the initial analysis of the satisfaction data itself and check if there is a correlation between province and life satisfaction.
+It also outputs the plot `life-satisfaction-rating.png`.
+- Run the `sentiment-analysis.ipynb` notebook to generate an annual average sentiment score per subreddit and generate `sentiment_score_violinplot.png` which contains the dsitribution of sentiment scores in each subreddit.
-- Run the `satisfaction-sentiment.ipynb` notebook in the `/scripts` directory.
-This notebook performs the linear regression of the provincial satisfaction data and the subreddit sentiment score data.
-It starts by taking in `satisfaction-data-clean.csv` and `sentiment_score.csv`, it preprocesses them then merges the dataframes so they can be analyzed.
-It also outputs the figure `sentiment_score_vs_satisfaction_score.png` which is found in the `/plots` directory.
+- Run the `satisfaction-sentiment.ipynb` notebook to perform linear regression on the provincial satisfaction data and the subreddit sentiment score data.
+This notebook takes in `sentiment_score.csv` and `satisfaction-data-clean.csv` and outputs the figure `sentiment_score_vs_satisfaction_score.png`.
-- Run the `income_satisfaction_analysis.ipynb` notebook in the `/scripts` directory.
-This notebook takes in the `sentiment_score.csv` and `income-clean.csv` and places them in dataframes which are preprocessed as needed.
-They are merged and then a linear regression is performed.
-It also outputs the figure `sentiment_vs_income.png` which is found in the `/plots` directory.
+- Run the `income_satisfaction_analysis.ipynb` notebook to perform linear regression on subreddit sentiment score data and median income data.
+This notebook takes in `sentiment_score.csv` and `income-clean.csv` and outputs the figure `sentiment_vs_income.png`.

 ## Authors